robertduplock/scifibooks.club/content/en/about/_index.md

 ### Send us something

 We happily accept books for review (epub format please).
 Just send us a note on the [contact form](/contact) and we'll share our contact details.

+{{< pullout >}}

+Sci-fi Books Club is an online science fiction book reviews blog, founded in 2021.
+We offer the best new science fiction book reviews, always reviewing the best authors (and some not-so-great ones too!)

+{{< /pullout >}}